pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-Son Lee TaeKwonDo is a premier martial arts training center located in 301 N Jackson Ave, San Jose, CA 95133.
+Son Lee TaeKwonDo is a premier traditional judo dojo located in 301 N Jackson Ave, San Jose, CA 95133.
 With a rating of 2.0 stars based on 2 reviews, it provides judo training services to the community.
-Son Lee TaeKwonDo offers comprehensive judo programs focused on belt ranking system and Japanese martial art for all skill levels, from beginners to advanced practitioners.
+Son Lee TaeKwonDo offers comprehensive judo programs focused on ground fighting and certified instructors for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>